Rosco McGlashan OAM

 Some of Rosco’s Achievements to Date Include:

-• In 2012 Rosco was inducted into the RAC’s WA Hall of Fame, only one of 17 Australians to be given that honour.
+- In 2012 Rosco was inducted into the RAC’s WA Walk of Fame, only one of 17 Australians to be given that honour.

 Rosco is the patron of the The Kids Cancer Support Group, which is made up of a group of parents who have all had a child diagnosed with Cancer or who have lost a child to Cancer.
 They give emotional and practical support to other families whose children are receiving treatment at Princess Margaret Hospital in Perth, WA.
 Please support this great charity and for more information, visit the KCSG facebook page.